Best Practices for Merchants Using Wix Payments

 • You must include the physical address of your permanent establishment/location in the footer of your site.
 If the business does not operate out of a physical location, include a mailing address for correspondence instead.

-• To ensure your customers know the entity they're conducting business with, you must add the name of your legal entity / individual entrepreneur to your site, or disclose your Doing-Business-As name (may be your own name as a sole proprietor).
+• To ensure your customers know the entity they're conducting business with, you must add the name of your legal entity / individual entrepreneur to your site or disclose your Doing-Business-As name (maybe your own name as a sole proprietor).
 We recommend adding this to the Contact Us section of your site but you may also add it your site's footer.

-Clear Pricing
+Clear pricing

 Displaying clear prices with no hidden fees on your site is essential.
 Below are some tips that have proven themselves to be useful with merchants around the globe.